AnacletoLAB/GRIP-Transformer/readme.md

 Given a source ncRNA sequence (`RNA1`), the model generates a candidate partner sequence (`RNA2`).

 Because the task is one-to-many, the same `RNA1` may have several valid partners.
-Generated sequences are therefore evaluated against the complete set of known partners, denoted by `T(x)`, rather than against only one paired target.
+In the fully unguided generation setting, each generated sequence is therefore evaluated against the complete set of known partners, denoted by `T(x)`.
+In the guided settings, where 30% or 50% of the target sequence is provided as a prefix, the generated sequence is evaluated against the corresponding paired target.

 ## Repository contents